olpeh/olpeh.github.io/_posts/2017-11-19-hello-world.md

 # Acknowledgements
-- Thanks to [Ossi Hanhinen](https://futurice.com/people/ossi-hanhinen) for giving me good hint on how to setup basic jekyll based static site.
+- Thanks to [Ossi Hanhinen](https://futurice.com/people/ossi-hanhinen) for giving me good hints on how to setup basic jekyll based static site.
 Reused the structure from: [elmtown.audio](https://github.com/elmtown/elmtown.github.io) which is made by Ossi.
 - Thanks to my wonderful colleagues at [Futurice](https://futurice.com/) for arranging a Thought Leadership Workshop where I got boost I needed in order to start blogging.